Northwood Headquarters: Strategic Command

 Strategic Command (UKStratCom) is a tri-service organisation managing allocated joint capabilities from the three armed services.

 Permanent Joint Headquarters

 Permanent Joint Headquarters (PJHQ) is a tri-service organisation holding Operational Control of British armed forces joint military operation.
 PJHQ is headed by the Chief of Joint Operations.
 Single-service operations remain under the operational control of the appropriate front-line command.

 Royal Navy

 The Commander Operations commands the operations staff on the Northwood site.
 Among Commander Operations' responsibilities are command of Commander Task Force (CTF) 311 (UK attack submarines) and CTF 345 (UK nuclear missile submarines).

-Reservists from HMS Wildfire, part of the Royal Naval Reserve, who had moved from the Northwood Headquarters site to Brackenhill House on Oxhey Drive South in 1988, moved back into a new building on the Northwood Headquarters site in June 2011.
+Maritime Reservists from HMS Wildfire, part of the Royal Naval Reserve, who had moved from the Northwood Headquarters site to Brackenhill House on Oxhey Drive South in 1988, moved back into a new building on the Northwood Headquarters site in June 2011.

 NATO Allied Maritime Command

 The NATO Allied Maritime Command is based at Northwood, and comes under the Command and Control of the Allied Command Operations.